 Domaine de Chevalier - 60% Cabernet Sauvignon + 30% Merlot + 5% Cabernet Franc + 5% Petit Verdot.
-Harvest finished in mid-October with excellent quality of Cabernet Sauvignon.
-An elegant wine with silky cherry/raspberry fruit and silky tannins, very tasty and enjoyable.
-It's of course not another 2005 or 2006 but will provide great pleasure in coming years while we wait for 2005 and 2006 vintages.
+Harvest finished in mid-October with excellent quality Cabernet Sauvignon.
+An elegant wine with silky cherry/raspberry fruit and silky tannins.
+Very tasty and enjoyable.
+It's not another 2005 or 2006, but it will provide great pleasure in the coming years while we wait for 2005 and 2006 vintages.
 91-92p.

-Pape Clement made an oaky and meaty wine and had enough of ripe, aromatic and fresh red-/blackcurrants to balance tannins.
-Clearly a fine effort for the vintage.
+Pape Clement made an oaky and meaty wine with enough ripe, aromatic, fresh red-/blackcurrants to balance tannins.
+A fine effort for the vintage.
 90p.

-La Chapelle de La Mision Haut Brion and Le Clarence de Haut Brion offered aromatic cherries, some fine intensity of fruit and lot of charm.
-Delicious on the palate with tasteful cherries, no hard edges, nicely balanced, ripe tannin and soft finish.
+La Chapelle de La Mision Haut Brion and Le Clarence de Haut Brion offered aromatic cherries, some fine intensity of fruit, and a lot of charm.
+Delicious on the palate with tasteful cherries, no hard edges, nicely balanced, ripe tannin, and soft finish.
 87-89p.

-Bouscaut, Larrivet Haut Brion, La Louviere, Malartic Lagraviere, Olivier, Rahoul and Smith Haut Lafitte were either too oaky, unbalanced or had weak flavours.
-I guess some of these will improve later.
+Bouscaut, Larrivet Haut Brion, La Louviere, Malartic Lagraviere, Olivier, Rahoul, and Smith Haut Lafitte were either too oaky, unbalanced, or had weak flavors.
+Some of these will improve later.
 85-86p

 Dry white wines:

 Haut Brion blanc – 55% Sauvignon Blanc + 45% Sémillon.
-Intense aromas of pear, pineapple and acacia flower, formidably knitted together, impeccable balance and long, caressingly soft aftertaste.
-Exceptional wine and well worth rating of 97-98p.
+Intense aromas of pear, pineapple, and acacia flower, formidably knitted together, impeccable balance, and long, caressingly soft aftertaste.
+Exceptional wine and a well-worth rating of 97-98p.

 Domaine de Chevalier blanc - 85% Sauvignon Blanc + 15% Semillion.
-Very, very intense aromas of acacia flower, pear and pineapple on the nose, deep and refined.
-Exceptionally structured, strikingly fine acidity, very long and deep on the palate, excellent balance and aftertaste.
+Very intense aromas of acacia flower, pear, and pineapple on the nose, deep and refined.
+Exceptionally structured, excellent acidity, long and deep on the palate, excellent balance and aftertaste.
 Olivier Bernard believes this one is even better than 2002 vintage (counted as one of the best white vintages in the last 20 years) with better structure, and I agree with him.
 96+p.

 Laville Haut Brion – 83% Sémillon + 17% Sauvignon Blanc.
 Green yellow.
-Acacia flower, citrus, apple on the nose, aromatic and very intense.
-Splendidly balanced on the palate with fresh acidity and in the whole an excellent effort for the vintage.
+Acacia flower, citrus, and apple on the nose, aromatic and intense.
+Splendidly balanced on the palate with fresh acidity and an excellent effort for the vintage.
 96p.

-As splendidly did Latour Martillac – a bit subdued on the nose but the palate was singing well.
-Dense, well-knitted wine with fine acidity and strong finish.
+As splendidly did Latour Martillac – a bit subdued on the nose, but the palate was singing well.
+Dense, well-knitted wine with fine acidity and a strong finish.
 92-93p.

-De Chantegrive, Haut Bergey, Malartic Lagraviere and Smith Haut Lafitte were very successful indeed with strong aromas of acacia flower, pineapple and pear, powerful and intense, fine concentration and fine balance.
-Favourable promise for the future!
+De Chantegrive, Haut Bergey, Malartic Lagraviere, and Smith Haut Lafitte were successful with strong aromas of acacia flower, pineapple, and pear, powerful and intense, fine concentration and fine balance.
+Favorable promise for the future!
 91p.

 Pape Clement didn't show its usual power and zest.
 It tasted quite subdued.
 88+p?

-Ferrande, de Fieuzal, Olivier, Picque Caillou and Rahoul were on the light side in terms of intensity and concentration.
+Ferrande, de Fieuzal, Olivier, Picque Caillou, and Rahoul were light regarding intensity and concentration.
 Anyway, they tasted reasonably fruity with good balance and a soft finish.
 86p.

 SAUTERNES & BARSAC

-d'Yquem was a very refined, sophisticated and beautifully structured wine with great intensity of aromas, great structure and striking length.
+d'Yquem was a refined, sophisticated, and beautifully structured wine with great intensity of aromas, great structure, and striking length.
 97+p.

-Nairac hasn't really put a foot wrong since 2001 vintage and is making great strides to reach top 5 wines of the district, thanks to its extremely gifted winemaker, Nicolas Heeter-Tari.
-This wine showed big, big nose of intermixing flavours of grapefruit, apple and pear.
-Full-bodied, great depth on the palate, splendidly balanced and full of fresh fruit scents.
+Nairac has not put a foot wrong since the 2001 vintage and is making great strides to reach the top 5 wines of the district, thanks to its extremely gifted winemaker, Nicolas Heeter-Tari.
+This wine showed a big nose of intermixing grapefruit, apple, and pear flavors.
+Full-bodied, with great depth on the palate, splendidly balanced, and full of fresh fruit scents.
 Extremely well-made wine.
 94+p.

 Botrytis in the vineyard of Nairac

-Raymond Lafon showed an elegant and sophisticated side of itself with acidity matching fruit sweetness perfectly.
-This was a wine with lovely structure and great style.
+Raymond Lafon showed an elegant and sophisticated side of itself, with acidity matching fruit sweetness perfectly.
+This was a wine with a lovely structure and great style.
 93p.

-Les Justices was extremely catchy wine with well-tuned noble rot flavours, aromatic, tasty and very charming.
+Les Justices was an extremely catchy wine with well-tuned noble rot flavors, aromatic, tasty, and charming.
 A real heartbreaker wine.
 91p.

-Caillou, Doisy-Daëne, Lafaurie Peyraguey and La Tour Blanche were pretty good wines but seemed a bit light.
-I'm convinced, however, that at least three last-mentioned wines, will take on more weight when in the bottle.
+Caillou, Doisy-Daëne, Lafaurie Peyraguey, and La Tour Blanche were good wines but seemed light.
+I'm convinced, however, that at least three last-mentioned wines will take on more weight when in the bottle.
 90-91p.

 De Malle, Doisy Vedrines, Guiraud, Sigalas Rabaud and Suduiraut.
-Rather lean at the moment (April 2008), but there's room for improvement later on.
+Rather lean at the moment (April 2008), but there's room for improvement later.
 87-89p.